liatrio/autogov/DEVELOPMENT.md

 - **Modern sigstore-go integration** for robust attestation verification
 - **Enterprise-ready features** including caching, monitoring, and scale

-The tool is ready for production use and positioned for continued enhancement through the outlined roadmap phases.
+The tool is ready for production use and positioned for continued enhancement through the outlined roadmap phases, with specific improvements identified from SLSA verifier analysis.